IGEM/G/8 Edition 2 - Handling, transport and storage of polyethylene (PE) pipes and fittings

 - have systems and procedures in place to ensure that the exercise of professional judgement by "responsible engineers" is subject to appropriate monitoring and review

-- not require “responsible engineers” to undertake tasks which would necessitate the exercise of professional judgement that is beyond their competence.
-There should be written procedures defining the extent to which “responsible engineers” can exercise their judgement.
-When “responsible engineers” are asked to undertake tasks that deviate from this, they should refer the matter for higher review.
+- not require "responsible engineers" to undertake tasks which would necessitate the exercise of professional judgement that is not within their competence.
+There should be written procedures defining the extent to which "responsible engineers" can exercise their professional judgement.
+When "responsible engineers" are asked to undertake tasks which deviate from this they are to refer the matter for higher review.

 1.7 This Standard makes use of the terms “must”, “shall” and “should” when prescribing particular requirements.
 Notwithstanding Sub-Section 1.8: